j3rrywan9/spring-study/docs/mvc.md

 All handler methods in the Spring Web MVC controllers must resolve to a logical view name, either explicitly (e.g., by returning a `String`, `View`, or `ModelAndView`) or implicitly (i.e., based on conventions).
 Views in Spring are addressed by a logical view name and are resolved by a view resolver.
 Spring comes with quite a few view resolvers.

+## Working with `HandleExceptionResolver`

+In Spring, one of the main exception handling constructs is the `HandleExceptionResolver` (`org.springframework.web.servlet.HandleExceptionResolver`) interface.
+Any objects that implement this interface can resolve exceptions thrown during Controller mapping or execution.
+`HandleExceptionResolver` implementers are typically registered as beans in the web application context.